 If we find a tear to your labrum, we can repair it using small anchors which we implant into your socket, using sutures to repair any soft tissue that has pulled away from the edge.
 This is also known as a Bankart repair.

 Bursa sacs are filled with fluid to ease rubbing and friction in your joints.
 If the main joint is otherwise intact, we can treat the inflamed bursa through an incision in your arm, removing any bone that is catching on your tendon.

 If there is arthritis of the lateral (outside) end of the clavicle leading to problems with the acromioclavicular joint ( AC joint ), we can remove a small segment of bone to stop your bones rubbing together.

 Rotator cuff repair

 The rotator cuff is a set of 4 tendons linked to the muscles surrounding your shoulder.
-We can repair a torn rotator cuff using shoulder arthroscopy.
+Dr Nimon can perform a rotator cuff repair whilst undertaking shoulder arthroscopy.

 We do this by abrading (roughening) the top of the greater tuberosity (the lump on the top and outer end of the shoulder bone).
-We then insert anchors which have sutures attached to them.
-Those sutures are used to tie the torn part of the tendon to the bone.
+We then insert anchors which have sutures attached to them, which are used to tie the torn part of the tendon to the bone.

 What are the benefits of shoulder arthroscopy?

-Keyhole shoulder surgery has many benefits compared to open surgery.
-It may have benefits when reviewing:
+Keyhole shoulder surgery has many benefits compared to open surgery, some of which may include: